 The scientific study of the origin and evolution of topographic and bathymetric features created by physical, chemical or biological processes operating at or near the Earth’s surface.
-The following example illustrates the shortcoming of using geomorphology in crater identification:
+The following examples illustrate the shortcoming of using geomorphology in crater identification:

 Alsever Lake compared to Brent impact crater

 Brent Crater – IMPACT

 Alsever Lake – NON IMPACT